This totally creepy and absolutely cool zombie brain shot is the ultimate Halloween drink. And it’s as fun to make as it is to shoot – if you dare!

-You’ll know how much of a die-hard fan they really are.
+You’ll quickly find out just how much of a die-hard zombie fan they really are.

-Also known as a zombie brain hemorrhage shot, this drink not only looks like brains, but it has a unique taste that will leave you wondering… wait, what did I just drink?
+Also known as a zombie brain hemorrhage shot, this drink not only looks like brains but has a unique taste that will leave you wondering… wait, what did I just drink?

 But, you see, that’s what’s so great about Halloween.
 There’s a fine line between creepy and fun, and this shot dances right along it in the best possible way.

-But no matter how this shot looks, I promise that this drink is 100% edible.
+But no matter how this shot looks, I promise this drink is 100% edible.